 Overview

-Red Strand lies in a gentle horseshoe bay just south of the village of Ardfield and a short drive from Rosscarbery, on the famed Wild Atlantic Way.
-The beach’s most striking feature is its reddish sand, coloured by iron‑rich deposits that wash down from the surrounding cliffs.
-Framed by two verdant headlands, the shoreline offers uninterrupted views of the iconic Galley Head lighthouse perched on the neighbouring peninsula.
-The water is crystal‑clear and, in good weather, safe for swimming, while the consistent swell makes the beach a favourite among surfers throughout the year.
+Tucked into a gentle horseshoe bay just south of the village of Ardfield and a short drive from Rosscarbery, Red Strand is one of the most visually striking beaches on the Wild Atlantic Way.
+The shoreline’s defining characteristic is its sand, which glitters with a deep rust hue thanks to iron-rich deposits washing down from the surrounding cliffs.
+Framed by two lush headlands, the beach offers uninterrupted views of the iconic Galley Head lighthouse standing sentinel on the neighbouring peninsula.
+Visitors come for the consistent Atlantic swells or the unspoilt coastal scenery, and Red Strand delivers a raw, natural experience far removed from commercialised holiday resorts.

 Name & Language